Lyalpha/pympc/README.md

 >>> pympc.minor_planet_check(ra, dec, epoch, search_radius, chunk_size=0)
 ```

-#### limitations
+### limitations
-the orbits are propagated by [xephem](http://www.clearskyinstitute.com/xephem), and that package does not account for
+the orbits are propagated following [xephem](http://www.clearskyinstitute.com/xephem) (via the
+[pyephem](https://rhodesmill.org/pyephem/) package), and this does not account for perturbations of the orbits. thus
-perturbations of the orbits. thus the accuracy of the position is dependant on the time difference between the
+the accuracy of the position is dependant on the time difference between the epoch of the orbit elements and the epoch
-epoch of the orbit elements and the epoch at which the search is being performed.
+at which the search is being performed. epoch differences between orbital elements calculation and observation of
-epoch differences of around a month or less should be fine for typical positional accuracies of ground-based
+around a month or two should be fine for typical positional accuracies of a few arcsecond for most minor bodies - note
-observations (~arcsecond), but time differences of several months can accrue to inaccuracies of around ~arcminute for
-certain bodies.
+however that a small number of bodies (those under going strong perturbations) may be quite inaccurate (arcminutes).

 currently the epoch of the orbit elements is visible in the xephem db strings returned by `minor_planet_check()` as a
 decimal year format (e.g. ..,2019.317808,..). some diagnostic information and warning when using large time differences
 is to be implemented.

-the filtering of matches based on magnitude via `max_mag` is limited by the accuracy of the magnitude information in the
+the filtering of matches based on magnitude via `max_mag` argument to `minor_planet_check()` is limited by the accuracy
-database so some buffer should be applied to the desired magnitude cutoff to allow for this.
+of the magnitude information in the database so some buffer should be applied to the desired magnitude cutoff to allow
+for this.

-#### acknowledgments
+### acknowledgments
 this package makes use of data and/or services provided by the International Astronomical Union's
 [Minor Planet Center](https://www.minorplanetcenter.net).